Career options for PoLIS and Social & Policy Sciences researchers

 If you'd like to remain working in Politics, Languages & International Studies or Social and Policy Sciences and would like some ideas as to how, see details of what previous Bath doctoral graduates have gone on to do.

 This covers the most obvious choices (academic, research and public sector employment) but the public sector, in particular, is vast and there are many options within it.
 These might include working in policy analysis for the Civil Service, a charity or think tank, social research for a local authority or charity, or working for a political party or member of parliament.
 For some of these jobs, it is strongly recommended that you have some prior work experience.
 This can of course be part-time or voluntary and fit around your doctoral studies.
-Visit the work experience section of the main Careers Service web pages for more information.
+Find out more about work experience via the resources on MyFuture.

 You might want to move away from the themes of your doctorate, but stay within your broader subject area.
 There are many occupations in which your doctorate would be valuable, including management consultancy, which uses research skills to produce recommendations for organisational change.
 Other areas might be human resources, which concentrates on employment policy and regulations, or market research.